 Where To Buy Safety Razors

 As consumers appreciation has grown for the safety razor, their availability has increased.
 One can now find safety razors for sale at many barbershops, pharmacies, online, and at eco-friendly zero-waste stores like Lochtree.
-At Lochtree, we sell the Rockwell 6C double-edge safety razor by Rockwell Razors.
-The Rockwell produces arguably one of the best safety razors on the market, and this sustainable product is sold in plastic-free biodegradable packaging.
-This heavy-duty razor comes in both a chrome finish or a gunmetal finish, uses a single blade, and provides a clean and smooth shave.
+At Lochtree, we carry both the Leaf and Twig Razors by Leaf Shave.
+These razors are are arguably some of the best safety razors on the market, and a sustainable product is sold in plastic-free biodegradable packaging.
+The Leaf Razor is a fresh, sustainable take on the modern razor.
+It’s made from durable metal, not flimsy plastic.
+Check them out today.